FDSN/SeedLink/docs/protocol.rst

 received a response to the previous modifier command.

-In case of batch handshaking {CAP:BATCH}, triggered by the BATCH command, responses to modifier commands are not sent.
+In case of batch handshaking {CAP:BATCH}, triggered by the BATCH command, responses to STATION, SELECT, DATA, FETCH, TIME and CAPABILITIES commands will not be sent.
 In this case, errors will be silently ignored.
 Using BATCH is generally not recommended, unless talking to a known server implementation.

 The client should check server's response to the BATCH command itself as usual -- if the response is ERROR, then batch mode is not supported by the